callstack/react-native-fbads/README.md

 Follow the instructions on [react-native-fbsdk](https://github.com/facebook/react-native-fbsdk) to integrate the **Facebook SDK** into your project.

+#### Get a Placement ID

+Follow [Facebook's instructions](https://www.facebook.com/help/publisher/1195459597167215) to create placement IDs for your ads.

+#### Add test devices and test users

+Follow [Facebook's instructions](https://developers.facebook.com/docs/audience-network/guides/test) to add test devices and add test users.

+##### Android

+You can get AAID from the android device/emulator by going to **Settings > Google > Ads**.

+##### iOS

+You can get IDFA from the iOS device using a third party app from the App Store.
+For simulators IDFA can be obtained by running this command: `xcrun simctl list 'devices' 'booted'`.

+**Note**: Simulator must be booted.

 ## Installation

 Add the package to your project using either yarn: